imiraoui/ConcertTicketAnalysis/README.md

 #### Leveraging More Details for Matching with [SeatGeek](http://seatgeek.com)

 We seeked to collect data regarding the secondary markets and quickly noticed that the task was more difficult than it seemed.
-Some artists performed twice a day in a given city, parking passes were sold for some events, etc. We thus created stringent criteria so as to guarantee that our datasets would remain as accurate as possible.
+Indeed, we needed to find on SeatGeek the same event that we found on SongKick to have an accurate database.
+As some artists performed twice a day in a given city, parking passes were sold for some events, etc...
+We thus used stringent criteria so as to guarantee that our datasets would remain as accurate as possible.

 ### Dealing with High Dimensions

-There are countless different venues and music types represented in our dataset.
-To incorporate a maximum of informations from these, we attempted various clustering techniques such as K-Means or using proxy variables such as the number of seats or latitudes/longitudes.
-Ultimately, we settled on leveraging Multiple Correspondance Analysis (MCA) has it allowed us to reduce significantly the number of dimensions while keeping the unique information embedded in the venue/the genre itself.
+There are countless different venues and music genres/tags represented in our dataset.
+To incorporate a maximum of informations from these, we attempted various clustering techniques such as [K-Modes](https://pypi.org/project/kmodes/) (an equivalent of K-Means, but for cathegorical data) or using proxy variables such as the number of seats or latitudes/longitudes.
+Ultimately, we settled on leveraging Multiple Correspondance Analysis ([MCA](https://github.com/MaxHalford/prince)) as it allowed us to reduce significantly the number of dimensions while keeping the unique information embedded in the venue, the genre or the tag itself.

 ### Exploratory Data Analysis

-Armed with our dataset and **70+ features**, we tried to get a grasp of some underlying dynamics.
+Armed with our dataset and **40+ features**, we tried to get a grasp of some underlying dynamics.

 ### Correlation & VIF Analysis